mohd-faizy/04P-Classify-Radio-Signals-from-Outer-Space-using-Keras/README.md

 ## __5: Learning Rate Scheduling and Compile the Model__

   - When training a model, it is often recommended to lower the learning rate as the training progresses.
-  - Apply an exponential decay function to the provided initial learning rate.
+  - Apply an [Exponential Decay Function](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/schedules/ExponentialDecay) to the provided initial learning rate.

 ## __6: Train the Model__

-  - Train the CNN by invoking the model.fit() method.
+  - Train the CNN by invoking the `model.fit()` method.
-  - Use ModelCheckpoint() to save the weights associated with the higher validation accuracy after every epoch
+  - Use `ModelCheckpoint()` to save the weights associated with the higher validation accuracy after every epoch
-  - Display live training loss and accuracy plots in Jupyter Notebook using livelossplot.
+  - Display live training loss and accuracy plots in Jupyter Notebook using [livelossplot](https://github.com/stared/livelossplot).

 ## __7: Evaluate the Model__

-  - Evaluate the CNN by invoking the model.fit() method.
+  - Evaluate the CNN by invoking the `model.fit()` method.
   - Obtain the classification report to note the precision and recall of your classifier.